-Learn to Lead - Trad Rock Climbing Leadership Overview
+Learn to Lead - Trad Rock Climbing Leadership

 A climber starts up Tonto (5.5) in Red Rocks, NV.
 Jason Martin

 For many the thought of being out on the sharp end of the rope sends shivers up the spine.
 "What if I fall?
 What if my gear doesn't hold?
 What if something happens?"
 Our Introduction to Traditional Rock Leadership course will answer these questions and more.
-The objective of this program is to introduce climbers to the techniques required for leading single and multi-pitch traditional rock routes while advancing technical and movement skills.
+The objective of this program is to introduce climbers to the techniques required for leading single-pitch traditional rock routes while advancing technical and movement skills.

 The Introduction to Rock Leadership course addresses each of the components required to safely and successfully lead a traditional rock climb.
+Climbers who are interested in taking their skills to the next level after this course should look into our 4-day Multi-Pitch Skills Course offered in Red Rock, NV and Leavenworth, WA.

 Course highlights include:

-Care and selection of traditional climbing gear
+• Care and selection of traditional climbing gear

-Introduction to modern traditional technique
+• Introduction to modern traditional technique

-Anchor building techniques and management
+• Anchor building techniques and management

-Leader safety in both a single and a multi-pitch environment
+• Leader safety in both a single and a multi-pitch environment

-Technical free climbing movement for a leader
+• Technical free climbing movement for a leader

 Course participants are encouraged to bring their own traditional gear.
 However, if they do not have any, they will be able to use AAI equipment.
 Helmets, harnesses, and rock shoes are required equipment and are available for rental if needed.

-Learn to Lead - Trad Rock Climbing Leadership Curriculum The curriculum for Learn to Lead varies considerably with the abilities and desires of the group.
+The curriculum for Learn to Lead varies considerably with the abilities and desires of the group.
 Our goal is to assess the baseline abilities in the group and build on them as much as possible.
 Below is a sample curriculum.

 Day One: